 - All dogs must have distemper and rabies shots, copies of paperwork must be turned into Superintendents.
 Dogs must have a collar and leash and be brought and taken home on show day. - Obedience Level A The exhibitor and dog have not competed before at any level.
-Obedience Level B The exhibitor has had previous experience in training a dog, but is now training an untrained dog, or an inexperienced exhibitor is showing a previously trained dog or has not scored 170 points or more. - Beginner Pre-Novice Exhibitors will be required to have their dog perform the following for the judge: Heel and Figure 8 on lead; Stand for exam on lead; Recall on lead (no Finish); Long Sit on lead, 45 seconds; and Long Down, 3 minutes. - Pre-Novice Exhibitors will be required to have their dog perform the following for the judge: Heel and Figure 8 on lead; Stand for examination on and off lead; Recall and Finish on lead; Long Sit on lead, one minute; Long Down on lead, three minutes. - Novice Exhibitors are required to have their dog perform the following for the judge: Heel on and off lead, Figure 8 on lead; Stand for examination off lead; Recall off lead; Long Sit off lead, one minute; and Long Down off lead, three minutes. - Graduate Novice Exhibitors are required to have their dog perform the following for the judge: Heel on and off lead, Figure 8 off lead; Stand for exam off lead; Drop on recall; Long Sit handler out of sight, three minutes; and Long Down handler out of sight, five minutes. - Pre-Open Exhibitors are required to have their dog perform the following for the judge: Heel off lead; Figure 8 off lead; Drop on recall; Retrieve on flat; Retrieve over High Jump; Broad Jump; Long Sit handler out of sight, 3 minutes; Long Down handler out of sight, 5 minutes.

-- Brace Has two classes offered in which an exhibitor shows two dogs that work in unison.
+Obedience Level B The exhibitor has had previous experience in training a dog, but is now training an untrained dog, or an inexperienced exhibitor is showing a previously trained dog or has not scored 170 points or more. - Pre-Novice Exhibitors will be required to have their dog perform the following for the judge: Heel and Figure 8 on lead; Stand for examination on and off lead; Recall and Finish on lead; Long Sit on lead, one minute; Long Down on lead, three minutes.

+- Novice Exhibitors are required to have their dog perform the following for the judge: Heel on and off lead, Figure 8 on lead; Stand for examination off lead; Recall off lead; Long Sit off lead, one minute; and Long Down off lead, three minutes. - Graduate Novice Exhibitors are required to have their dog perform the following for the judge: Heel on and off lead, Figure 8 off lead; Stand for exam off lead; Drop on recall; Long Sit handler out of sight, three minutes; and Long Down handler out of sight, five minutes - Pre-Open Exhibitors are required to have their dog perform the following for the judge: Heel off lead; Figure 8 off lead; Drop on recall; Retrieve on flat; Retrieve over High Jump; Broad Jump; Long Sit handler out of sight, 3 minutes; Long Down handler out of sight, 5 minutes. - Brace Has two classes offered in which an exhibitor shows two dogs that work in unison.
 At the pre-novice level, one of the dogs must be a pre-novice and the other dog can be a novice or higher dog.
-Novice level, both dogs must be working at novice or - Showmanship is judged on exhibitor's ability to show their dog, the appearance and grooming of dog and handler and knowledge of the dog breed. - If you have scored 170 points or more in any class, you must advance to the next level.

-All dog exhibitors must complete the Dog Project Description Form, available online at www.crawfordcountywisconsinfair.com.
+Novice level, both dogs must be working at novice or above. - Showmanship is judged on exhibitor's ability to show their dog, the appearance and grooming of dog and handler and knowledge of the dog breed. - If you have scored 170 points or more in any class, you must advance to the next level. - All dog exhibitors must complete the Dog Project Description Form, available online at www.crawfordcountywisconsinfair.com.
 The Dog Project Description Form must be dropped off at the Fair Office during regular entry times.

-A - Dog Obedience Class Premiums
+Class A - Dog Obedience 11 7.
+Pre-Novice Brace e ,

-- 1. Beginner Pre-Novice A

-- Beginner Pre-Novice B 2.

-- Pre-Novice A 3.

-- Pre-Novice B 4.

-- 5. Novice

-- Graduate Novice 6.

-- Pre-Open

-- 8. Open

-- Pre-Novice Brace

-- 10. Novice Brace
+Premiums 4.50 3.50 2.50 1.50 8.
+Novice Brace

-B - Showmanship Class
+Pre-Novice A Class B - Showma anship

-3.00 2.50 2.00 1.50 Premiums
+2. Pre-Novice B Premiums 3.00 2.50 2.00 1.50

-- Senior (grades 9 13)
+3. Novice 1.
+Senior (grades 9 - 13)

-- 2. Intermediate (grades 6 - 8)
+4. Graduate Novice 2.
+Intermediate (gra des 6 - 8)

-- Junior (grades 3-5)
+Pre-Open 3.
+Junior (grades 3 - - 5)